-The content of this document is arranged as follows: the certification specifications (CS) are followed by the related acceptable means of compliance (AMC) paragraph(s).
+The content of this document is arranged as follows: the certification specifications (CS) are followed by the related acceptable means of compliance (AMC) and guidance material (GM) paragraph(s).

-All elements (i.e. CS and AMC) are colour-coded and can be identified according to the illustration below.
+All elements (i.e. CS, AMC and GM) are colour-coded and can be identified according to the illustration below.
 The EASA Executive Director (ED) decision through which the point or paragraph was introduced or last amended is indicated below the paragraph title(s) in italics.